zseta/scylladb-docs-homepage/manual/master/reference/configuration-parameters.md

 ### server_encryption_options

 > Enable or disable inter-node encryption.
 You must also generate keys and provide the appropriate key and trust store locations and passwords.
 The available options are:
-> : * internode_encryption: (Default: none) Enable or disable encryption of inter-node communication using the TLS_RSA_WITH_AES_128_CBC_SHA cipher suite for authentication, key exchange, and encryption of data transfers.
+> : * internode_encryption: (Default: none) Enable or disable encryption of inter-node communication using TLS.
 The available inter-node options are:
 >     : * all: Encrypt all inter-node communications.
 >       * none: No encryption.
 >       * dc: Encrypt the traffic between the data centers (server only).